Pylons/deform/docs/widget.rst

 template.
 Any widget may use a template, but using a template is not required; whether a particular widget uses a template is really none of Deform's business.
-Each of the default Deform widgets (the widget implementations in :mod:`deform.widgets`) happens to use a template in order to make it easier for people to override how each widget looks when rendered without needing to change Deform-internal Python code.
+Each of the default Deform widgets (the widget implementations in :mod:`deform.widget`) happens to use a template in order to make it easier for people to override how each widget looks when rendered without needing to change Deform-internal Python code.
 Instead of needing to change the Python code related to the widget